adamritter/fastgron/README.md

                  -p is optional if path starts with . and file with that name doesn't exist --no-indent   don't indent output
   --root        root path, default is json
+  --semicolon   add semicolon to the end of each line
 ```

 The file name can be - or missing, in that case the data is read from stdin.